Could masturbation be God’s “way out” for single Christians struggling with their sex drive?

 After publishing this post and hearing from my single readers, I realize perhaps I left a few gray areas, specifically on the area of masturbation.
 So today I’d like dust away the cobwebs and flesh out my thoughts on masturbation.

-I encourage you to read the original post so you understand the context of today’s article.
+I encourage you to read the original post, To The Single Woman Confused About Sex, to understand the context of today’s article.
 My goal in writing the initial post was to help the single woman understand herself and how God created her.

 I explained how sexual feelings in a girl are natural.
 Typically we believe that only guys feel things.
 But girls feel things too.
 Our triggers are different, but we are the same.